blackflux/secure-chest/README.md

 [![Gardener](https://github.com/simlu/js-gardener/blob/master/assets/badge.svg)](https://github.com/simlu/js-gardener)
 [![Gitter](https://github.com/simlu/js-gardener/blob/master/assets/icons/gitter.svg)](https://gitter.im/simlu/secure-chest)

-Sign and Encrypt Data
+Web-safe Encryption and Signing of Data

 ## Use Case

-Web-safe encryption and signing of data.
 Intended for storing data with untrusted party.
-Useful when storing data on the server is expensive, inconvenient or impossible.
+Useful when storing data on server is expensive, inconvenient or impossible.

 Data is first signed and then, together with a timestamp, encrypted into a "chest" using a secret.
 Data can be extracted again and checked for consistency and freshness using the same secret.